World Travel Chef

 Wherever you go in Romania you will find a stall cooking Mici .
 These little skinless sausages can be made of mixed meats and generally come with a chunk of country bread and a very generous serve of mustard.
 You can find street food such as this at markets and often outside supermarkets.

-On the streets and in country markets you will usually be able to find a stall cooking mititei or mici ( the name means little ones, or little boys).
+On the streets and in country markets you will usually be able to find a stall cooking mititei or mici (the name means little ones or little boys).
 Order a plate of these tasty skinless sausages along with a slab of bread and a huge dollop of mustard.
+These are one of the best Romanian foods to try and you should be able to find them easily.

 Kurtoskalacs, (or chimney cake) stalls can be found at markets, on the ski slopes, even outside most supermarkets.
 These tall cylinders of sweet yeasty dough can also be found in Hungary.